UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/README.md

 ![OneToMany](img/one-to-many.png)

-Note that each target object can only have one source, so this topology makes sense.
+Note that _a target object can only have one source_, so this topology makes sense.
 Had we made the Switch the target, we would have a problem.
 In code we can set the source for each target by specifying the `BindingContext` property.

 ```C#
    ...